 Hmm-- "how a clarinet sounds"...

-I want to conclude this peroration with just one more loosely related bit from my reading this morning, arising out of my continuing fascination with what I vaguely understand to be a tradition of 'walking poetry' in Japan.
+I want to conclude this peroration with another loosely related bit from my reading this morning, arising out of my continuing fascination with what I vaguely understand to be a tradition of 'walking poetry' in Japan.
 I first read about this in an essay by Gary Snyder, which I've not been able to locate or identify.
 I keep looking.
 Closer to hand are the travel diaries of Matsuo Bashō, though that is a separate and distinct tradition.

 Closer to my purpose here, Earl Miner has an essay that was published in Pacific Coast Philology way back in 1968, titled 'The Traditions and Forms of the Japanese Poetic Diary', where he writes,